lioncash/ExtractData/Docs/Susie Plugin API Rev4+α.md

 #### Return value

-If successful, then `0` is returned; otherwise an error code is returned.
+If successful, then `0` is returned, otherwise an error code is returned.
 As this function is optional, if it is not implemented then `-1` will be returned by the default implementation to signify this operation is unsupported.

 #### Explanation